 at the comm's exact position.
 Not surprisingly, due to 40 years of erosion, individual embedded pebbles you see now vs. then are different, but the same general topography; the prominent ridges, bumps, and slopes are all still right there.
 The GPS data is to aid your return:

 While the expanse of sky overhead and behind was broad and clear, it is obvious the Trek crew utilized some added key light from the front right (that we didn't have) to augment their shots.
 The right comm jewel did indeed here radiate brilliant aqua to match the familiar image; we now know the blue is from the AB coating on an Olivine-colored Swarovski rhinestone.
 It was also plain to see in our photo work later how quickly the mild Kydex texture disappears as the size of the image (pixel quantity) shrinks.
 No wonder so many hobbyists have wrongly thought after examining screen caps that some comms came in a smooth body.

 After sorting through many nearly-identical photographs, as each member of our crew rotated through the honor of holding the prop while another snapped away on a camera, we present below the very best one, preceded by the original famous pic for ease of comparison.
 Of course we offer our new one in much higher resolution (exactly 3X per axis, or 9X total pixilation):

-We concluded the day by running around like children in a candy store taking "action" photos in the hills with Alpha and some other props that came out of the same shoebox - these phasers.
+We concluded the day by running around like kids in a candy store taking "action" photos in the hills with Alpha and some other props that came out of the same shoebox - these phasers.
 While cementing the authenticity of these is not the quick slam-dunk that it was with this hero communicator, and we here do not profess to have the same expertise as we do with comms, we nevertheless have heard no compelling evidence thus far to regard them anything but genuine, especially given the verified history of that box of props:

 May you fully enjoy many wondrous days in life like we did this one!